m1guel17/Tech_Stack/README.md

 This stack provides a foundational codebase for building and deploying SaaS applications.
 By applying modular, testable, and reusable design patterns, developers can quickly assemble different services, add new features, and scale their applications.
 Whether you’re building an e-commerce API, CRM system, data analysis tool, or chatbot service, this stack is designed to reduce boilerplate and standardize best practices.

 ## Architecture Overview
-Our architecture combines Hexagonal (Ports and Adapters) Architecture with Layered (Clean) Architecture principles:
+Our architecture combines Hexagonal (Adapters) Architecture with Layered (Clean) Architecture principles:

 * Hexagonal Architecture: Centralizes core logic and enables modular "adapters" that handle inputs/outputs, making it simple to switch or update dependencies like databases, APIs, or message formats.
 * Layered (Clean) Architecture: Separates the codebase into layers (Presentation, Application, Domain, and Infrastructure), creating clear separation of concerns and enabling each layer to be independently tested and maintained.